amarkanday/python-tutorials/README.md

 * Hands-on Exercises: The tutorial includes exercises to apply learned concepts, encouraging practical implementation.

 #### Sample tests and solutions
-* Test 1 - 4 have sample test that you can expect for data science and ML interviews will solutions.
+* Test 1 - 4 have sample test that you can expect for data science and ML interview, will solutions.
 Datasets are provided in the repository

 #### Advanced topics
 * Timeseries: Review of timeseries concepts and common packages